Ed Rendell: Second term

-Involvement in 2004 presidential election
+Involvement in presidential elections

 Rendell was a potential candidate to serve as Senator John Kerry's running mate in the 2004 presidential campaign.

 Rendell's popularity, particularly in the suburban ring of counties around Philadelphia, was a key to Kerry's victory in Pennsylvania, one of the most hotly contested swing states in the 2004 presidential election.

-Involvement in 2008 presidential election

-On January 24, 2008, Rendell announced his endorsement of Senator Clinton in the latter's race for the White House.
-He stated that, "[Hillary] really cares about moving this country forward.
+On January 24, 2008, Rendell announced his endorsement of Hillary Clinton in her race for the Democratic presidential nomination.
+He stated that "[Hillary] really cares about moving this country forward.
 She also has the best health-care plan for America."

 As one of Hillary Clinton's staunchest supporters, Rendell argued that many media outlets' coverage of her campaign were biased.
 On March 31, 2008, he congratulated Fox News on what he considered to be the best campaign coverage.
 Addressing Fox & Friends host Steve Doocy, Rendell said, "I think during this entire primary coverage, starting in Iowa and up to the present, Fox has done the fairest job, has remained the most objective of all the cable networks ...
 You actually have done a very balanced job of reporting the news, and some of the other stations are just caught up with Senator Obama, who is a great guy, but Senator Obama can do no wrong, and Senator Clinton can do no right."

 Rendell reached out to various Pennsylvania mayors in order to get them to speak out in support of Clinton.
 He assisted her with establishing her messages.
 Some superdelegates maintained a neutral stance prior to the Pennsylvania primary as a result of Rendell talking them into remaining neutral until the Pennsylvania primary was over.
 Clinton also benefited from televised endorsement ads Rendell made on her behalf.

 After Clinton dropped out of the race, Rendell endorsed Senator Barack Obama in June 2008 and made several campaign appearances on his behalf.

 As state governor, Rendell was one of the 768 superdelegates to the Democratic National Convention.